iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Moreau Envelope and Proximal Mapping.md

 \end{aligned}
 $$

 Notice that, if the function $f$ is convex, then the proximal operator produces a unique solution, and in that case, the subgradient of the envelope is a gradient, because it's a singleton.
-It's also suggesting that the envelope is smooth, later we will see that it's not only smooth, but its gradient also Lipschitz continuous with a modulus of $1/\alpha$, implying that it's also strongly smooth according to [[Global Lipschitz Gradient and its weaker Implications, Smoothness]].
+It's also suggesting that the envelope is smooth, later we will see that it's not only smooth, but its gradient also Lipschitz continuous with a modulus of $1/\alpha$, implying that it's also strongly smooth according to [[Global Lipschitz Gradient Strong Smoothness]].

 **Remarks**